Self-Portrait as Atola

 Thus the cycle of the poems is called ‘The Disjointed Cycle” because they are fragments of my name or false iteration of them and by proxy false iterations of the self.
 I began the series began after I finished Aracelis Girmay’s gorgeous book of poems “The Black Maria”.
 With the lines the poem “The Black Maria” from the last cycle of the book, I knew exactly what I wanted the cycle to convey: “Naming, however kind, is always an act of estrangement.
 (To put / into language that which can’t be / put.) & someone who does not love you cannot name you right”.

-PDS: I was particularly effected by the line “as anyone who could break into your name / & leave you a gutted city to erase you,” from “Self Portrait as Tiola”—can you speak more to the idea of the self as a city?
+PDS: I was particularly affected by the line “as anyone who could break into your name / & leave you a gutted city to erase you,” from “Self Portrait as Tiola”—can you speak more to the idea of the self as a city?
 The ability for a name to be robbed and looted?

 ISJ: The concept of the body being a city is something I am negotiating in my first full-length collection.
 When I talk about my mother’s body, I imagine her as this large holy city.
 The first country I ever called ‘home’.
 When I think of these ‘mis-namings’ or these ‘estrangements’, I imagine each name as a disjointed body that now lives inside me.
 The exchanges or conjugation delivers each of these false name into the body.